-4. Performance Based Compensation Plans are Appropriate for Large Insurer Receiverships.
-The Liquidator seeks to continue to provide compensation consistent with best practices with respect to compensation in insurance company liquidations, provide competitive annual and long-term earnings opportunities and balance performance-based rewards with shortterm and long-term retention.
-Sevigny Aff. ¶ 5.
-As set forth in the 2004 Compensation Motion, the Liquidator engaged nationally recognized compensation consultants to assist in the design of employee compensation plans for 2004.
+Motion, the Liquidator engaged nationally recognized compensation consultants to assist in the design of employee compensation plans for 2004.
 The consultants had experience in the design of compensation plans for large insurers, like Home, in liquidation.
 They concluded that Home's base salaries were approximately at the 50th percentile among comparable companies and recommended that total direct compensation (base salary and incentive bonuses) range between the 50th and 75th percentile.
 Bengelsdorf Aff. ¶ 5.
-E & Y also reviewed the scope and duties of the Special Deputy Liquidator position and, based on its experience in working with other companies in liquidation and distressed situations as well as "healthy" companies, identified comparable positions against which to evaluate market competitiveness of the Special Deputy

-Plan.
-The overall compensation framework includes compensation and incentive/retention components designed to align incentives to the Special Deputy Liquidator with liquidation goals.
+E & Y also reviewed the scope and duties of the Special Deputy Liquidator position and, based on its experience in working with other companies in liquidation and distressed situations as well as "healthy" companies, identified comparable positions against which to evaluate market competitiveness of the Special Deputy Plan.
+The overall compensation framework includes compensation and incentive/retention components designed to align incentives for the Special Deputy Liquidator with liquidation goals.
 Sevigny Aff. ¶ 5.

 5. The Three 2004 Employee Compensation Programs.
 To retain and compensate the necessary staff for Home, the Liquidator accordingly developed and requested approval for three integrated compensation plans for 2004: a Retention Incentive Plan for non-exempt full time employees, an Annual Incentive Plan for exempt full time employees including executives, and a Collection Incentive Plan for executives.
 As set forth in the 2004 Compensation Motion, the Liquidator's consultants advised that the plans represented best practices with respect to compensation in insurance company liquidations, provided competitive annual and long-term earnings opportunities, and balanced performance-based rewards with short-term and long-term retention.
 The individual programs were integrated across employee levels and would provide, if performance goals were met or exceeded, total direct compensation between the 50th and 75th percentile market levels.
 This was the level of compensation recommended by the Liquidator's consultants in order to retain experienced employees.
 The Court approved the compensation plans for 2004 by order issued April 21, 2004 and the similar 2005 compensation plans by order dated March 4, 2005.
-Bengelsdorf Aff.
-1 6.
+Bengelsdorf Aff. ¶ 6.

-6. The Proposed 2013 Employee Compensation Plans are Based on the 2006 Compensation Plans.
-After consulting with E & Y in 2006, the Liquidator proposed to eliminate the Retention Incentive Plan and continue the Annual Plan and Collection Incentive Plan on essentially the same terms as in 2005.
+- 6. The Proposed 2015 Employee Compensation Plans are Based on the 2006

+Compensation Plans.
+In 2006, after consulting with E & Y, the Liquidator proposed to eliminate the Retention Incentive Plan and continue the Annual Plan and Collection Incentive Plan on essentially the same terms as in 2005.
 The Court approved the 2006 Compensation Plans, including the elimination of the Retention Incentive Plan, by order dated February 8, 2006.
-During 2004 and 2005 the Retention Incentive Plan applied to Home's 15 non-exempt (Federal

-Wage and Hour Law) employees.
+During 2004 and 2005 the Retention Incentive Plan applied to Home's 15 non-exempt (Federal Wage and Hour Law) employees.
 Beginning in 2006 those employees had individual performance goals and were included in the Annual Plan.
-The proposed 2013 Employee Compensation Plans are based on the 2006 Compensation Plans.
-Bengelsdorf Aff. ¶ 7.

-7. The 2013 Employee Compensation Plans.
+The proposed 2015 Employee Compensation Plans are based on the 2006 Compensation Plans.
+Bengelsdorf Aff. ¶ 7. - 7.
+The 2015 Employee Compensation Plans.
 The Liquidator seeks to continue to provide compensation consistent with best practices with respect to compensation in insurance company liquidations, provide competitive annual and long-term earnings opportunities and balance performance-based rewards with short-term and long-term retention.
-The 2013 Employee Compensation Plans therefore consist of annual base salary programs supplemented, in certain cases, by the Annual Plan and the Collection Plan.
-Bengelsdorf Aff. ¶ 8.
+The 2015 Employee Compensation Plans therefore consist of annual base salary programs supplemented, in certain cases, by the Annual Plan and the Collection Plan.
+Bengelsdorf Aff. ¶ 8. - a.

-a.
 Annual Plan.
 This plan is designed to provide additional cash compensation based on the overall performance of Home's liquidation and the individual employee during the annual plan cycle.
-Fifteen full time employees as of January 1, 2013, would be eligible to participate in the Annual Plan.
+Eight full time employees as of January 1, 2015, would be eligible to participate in the Annual Plan.
 Bengelsdorf Aff. ¶ 8.a.